khm159/khm159/README.md

 ### Hi there 👋

+I'm Hyung-min Kim, a researcher and developer who wants to solve the world's problems with a program.

+2020.09 ~         : ETRI(Electronics Technology Research Institute) in korea, Human Robot Interaction Lab, Student Researcher
+                    UST(University of Science and Technology) in korea, the master's candidate 2019.12 ~ 2020.02 : ETRI(Electronics Technology Research Institute) in korea, Human Robot Interaction Lab, Undergraduate Research Internship
+2013.03 ~ 2020.02 : Korea Polytechnic University, mechatronics engineering

 <!--
 **khm159/khm159** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.